 HRH The Earl of Wessex visits Bentley Motors

-Bentley Motors was delighted to welcome His Royal Highness The Earl of Wessex to the Company’s historic Pyms Lane factory in Crewe yesterday.
-Whilst on site, he took a tour of the factory and met a number of the colleagues who make some of the world’s finest high luxury cars.
+Whilst on site, His Royal Highness The Earl of Wessex took a tour of the factory and met a number of the colleagues who make some of the world’s finest high luxury cars.